 Because supplements may have side effects or interact with medications, you should take them only under the supervision of a knowledgeable health care provider.
 Be sure to talk to your physician about any supplements you are taking or considering taking.

-- Warm liquids, such as soup or broth -- Soup, broth, and tea can help soothe a sore throat and loosen mucus, which in turn helps ease congestion from a cold.
+- Warm liquids, such as soup or broth.
+Soup, broth, and tea can help soothe a sore throat and loosen mucus, which in turn helps ease congestion from a cold.

-- Honey -- Honey is a traditional remedy for sore throat and cough.
+- Honey.
+Honey is a traditional remedy for sore throat and cough.
 A 2007 study found that honey given to children before bedtime did a better job of suppressing night time cough than dextromethorphan, a cough suppressant found in many over-the-counter cough syrups.
 Never give honey to an infant under the age of 1.

-- Zinc -- Your body needs zinc for its immune system to function properly, so it has long been thought that zinc could help protect against catching a cold.
+- Zinc.
+Your body needs zinc for its immune system to function properly, so it has long been thought that zinc could help protect against catching a cold.
 But the evidence has been decidedly mixed, with some studies finding a benefit from zinc lozenges and others showing no effect.
 Recently, a review of studies that compared zinc to placebo found that most of them had flaws that made any positive results unreliable.
 Only four studies were deemed reliable, and three found no benefit from zinc lozenges.
-The remaining study suggested that zinc nasal sprays might help reduce nasal stuffiness, but zinc nasal sprays have been reported to cause permanent loss of smell and are not recommended for use.
+The remaining study suggested that zinc nasal sprays might help reduce nasal stuffiness, but zinc nasal sprays have been reported to cause permanent loss of smell and are not recommended.
 If you do decide to try zinc lozenges for a cold, remember that getting too much zinc (more than 50 mg per day over a long period of time) can be dangerous.
-People taking cisplatin, penicillamine, and quinolone or tetracycline antibiotics should not take zinc.
+People taking cisplatin, penicillamine, and quinolone, or tetracycline antibiotics should not take zinc.

-The use of herbs is a time honored approach to strengthening the body and treating disease.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care practitioner.
 Before giving any herbs to a child to treat a cold, talk to your pediatrician.

 To prevent colds and flu: